tom-seddon/ADJI/README.md

 The remaining 6 are used when the joystick behaves as keys, to store the key assignments:

-- &02A8 (ROM flags for the keyboard's other ROM bank)
+- &0261 - unused by Electron OS
-- &02A9 (ROM flags for the keyboard's ROM bank)
+- &02A8 - ROM flags for the keyboard's other ROM bank
-- &02AA (ROM flags for the BASIC ROM's other ROM bank)
+- &02AA - ROM flags for the BASIC ROM's other ROM bank
-- &02F5 (unused by Electron OS)
+- &02F5 - unused by Electron OS
-- &02F6 (unused by Electron OS)
+- &02F6 - unused by Electron OS
-- &027E (unused by Electron OS)
+- &027E - unused by Electron OS

 To handle persistence across a BREAK, the following areas are also
 used: